-When an HOA management company is brought in to assist your condo community, they do not replace your condo board members or take away any of their responsibilities.
-Instead, the HOA management company works to support the condo board in operating more effectively – this means getting more work done in support of the community.
-While your condo board may work closely with the HOA management company, the condo board retains the majority of its decision-making responsibilities.
-One of the key benefits that the HOA management company provides is experience, as they have encountered many unique situations working with condo boards and communities of all sizes in your city.
+When you bring in an HOA management company to assist your condo community, they do not replace your condo board or take away responsibilities from board members.
+Instead, the HOA management company works to support the condo board to operate more effectively—accomplishing more in support of the community.
+While your condo board may work closely with the HOA management company, it retains most of its decision-making responsibilities.
+One of the key benefits that the HOA management company provides is experience, as they have encountered (and addressed) numerous challenges working with condo boards and communities of all sizes in your city.

 Misconception #2: HOA Management Companies Only Provide Remote or Virtual Support

 Not true!
 The best HOA management companies in Chicago provide in-person support.
-Remember, the goal of the HOA management company is to assist the condo board with research, strategic planning and execution of projects.
-For such a partnership to truly take hold, it is important for the condo board and HOA management team to meet regularly and develop a trusting relationship that works on behalf of the community.
-In-person meetings, in addition to regular phone calls and emails, can provide tangible benefits through straight-forward communications and alignment of expectations.
+The goal of the HOA management company is to assist the condo board with research, strategic planning and execution of projects.
+For the partnership to be effective, the condo board and HOA management team should meet regularly and develop a trusting relationship on behalf of the community.
+In-person meetings and regular phone calls and emails help ensure tangible benefits through straightforward communications and alignment of expectations.

-Misconception #3: HOA Management Companies Specifically Look for Condo Violations and Dole Out Punishments
+Misconception #3: HOA Management Companies Specifically Look for Condo Violations and Impose Punishments

 The HOA management company’s goal is not to seek out rule breakers within the condo community.
-Instead, their goal is to help ensure the community is operating as it should per the original condo covenants.
-In fact, the rules outlined in your condo community’s covenant were probably created even before your condo’s board was selected!
-While an HOA management company might identify community practices that violate the condo community’s guidelines, they are typically not responsible for policing the rules and are only working to ensure the safety, security and seamless operations of the condo community in support of each and every homeowner.
+Instead, it aims to ensure the community operates per the condo covenants—likely created before your condo’s board was elected!
+While an HOA management company might identify community practices that violate the condo community’s guidelines, they are typically not responsible for policing the rules and only work to ensure the condo community’s safety, security and seamless operations in support of every homeowner.

 Misconception #4: Hiring an HOA Management Company Will Increase my HOA Fees

-When your condo board or property manager brings on an HOA management company it does not necessarily mean that your association fees will increase.
-It’s possible that the board is actually using available association funds to hire the HOA management company on a retainer to help provide more strategic direction for the community.
-And, while it’s likely that fees are tied to the HOA management’s consultation with your board, it’s also possible that the HOA management company might be able to provide recommendations and make introductions to service providers that will actually cut costs for the community in the long run.
-If you are curious about how such a partnership will affect your out-of-pocket expenses you can easily inquire with your board if this information is not provided to you first.
+When your condo board or property manager contracts with an HOA management company, it does not necessarily mean that your association fees will increase.
+The board may use available association funds to hire the HOA management company on a retainer to provide more strategic direction for the community.
+And, while there’s likely a tie between the HOA management’s services and HOA fees, it’s also very likely that the HOA management company will provide recommendations and make introductions to service providers that will reduce costs for the community in the long run.
+If you are curious about how such a partnership will affect your out-of-pocket expenses, inquire with your board if this information is not already provided.

 Misconception #5: HOA Management Companies Keep Community Members in the Dark

-One of the reasons why people believe this misconception is that they fail to understand the role differences between management companies and HOAs.
+People believe this misconception because they fail to understand the role differences between management companies and HOAs.
 HOAs have a fiduciary responsibility to residents (i.e., “an acceptance of responsibility to act in the best interests of another person or entity,” as Investopedia explains).
-In other words, they have to make decisions intentionally designed to benefit residents and (if everything goes well) bolster the price of the property.
-They also need to set rules that make it possible for others to use and enjoy the property.
+In other words, they must make decisions intentionally designed to benefit residents and (if everything goes as intended) bolster the property’s value.
+They should also set rules allowing others to use and enjoy the property.

 Misconception #6: HOA Management Companies Don’t Assist with Resident Disputes

 A successful HOA must be able to resolve disputes in a timely way and maintain a positive relationship with the community owners.
-The first step to solving conflicts is to communicate well with owners and understand their needs.
-With understanding, conflicts are reduced and more readily solved.
+The first step to resolving conflicts is communication with owners to understand their concerns and needs.
+With understanding, conflicts are reduced and more readily resolved.

-HOA management companies are all supposed to perform the same tasks, so one organization must basically work the same as any other — right?
+HOA management companies all perform the same tasks, so one organization must work the same as any other—right?
 Not so fast!
-Like any business, there are good HOA management companies and bad ones.
-The tricky part is in weeding out the bad ones and finding a company that truly cares about your property.
-Here are some qualities to look for in an effective HOA management company:
+Like all businesses, there is varying quality among HOA management companies.
+The tricky part is finding a company that is right for your HOA and truly cares about your property and owners.
+Here are qualities to look for in an effective HOA management company:

-- The knowledge and experience to handle tough problems and people
+- Knowledge and experience in handling challenging problems and people

-- Accurate, transparent, and easy to read financial reports delivered in a timely manner
+- Accurate, transparent and easy-to-read financial reports delivered on time

-- Repairs and maintenance are done quickly and correctly
+- Repairs and maintenance completed quickly and correctly

 - Excellent communication with board members and community owners

-- Fosters good relationships with board, community members, and vendors
+- Good track record in fostering good relationships with the board, community members and vendors

 - Diffuses situations without escalating them, encouraging trust and confidence in the HOA leadership